• Skip to primary navigation

 • Whisk the eggs and milk together with salt and pepper to taste.
 I generally add 1 teaspoon of salt and half a teaspoon of freshly ground black pepper, but it is all down to your own taste.

-• Peel the onion and slice it finely, then fry it in a tablespoon of olive oil or vegetable oil until it has softened and started to brown (3).
-Take your time over this step, don’t allow the onion to burn or you will get a bitter taste in your zucchini bake.
+• Peel the onion and slice it finely, then fry it in a tablespoon of olive oil or vegetable oil until it has softened and started to caramelise (3).
+Take your time over this step, don't allow the onion to burn or you will get a bitter taste in your zucchini bake.

 Top tip - I normally turn the heat under the onions down as low as it will go, cover the onions with a lid and leave them to sweat slowly for about 10 minutes, checking them occasionally.